wasta-linux/calamares-settings-wasta/README.md

 # calamares-settings-wasta
-Calamares installer: config settings for wasta-linux
+Calamares installer: config settings and branding for Wasta-Linux